 Some call it watercolor pencils.
-Others call it water soluble color pencils.
+Others call them water-soluble color pencils.
 Whichever description works for you, you probably know how important this tool is for your coloring.

 When it comes to art, watercolor pencils help you to create beautiful works of art.
 They can be also called the perfect substitute for the use of paints.
-But you need to know how to use your watercolor pencils, where to use it and where not to use it.
+But you need to know how to use your watercolor pencils, where to use them, and where not to use them.

 You can read also my another guide about Top rated watercolor pencils